-The new site has been live for a few months now, and despite thinking I had the 404 issue pretty covered, I logged into the Crawl Errors tool in Google Webmaster Tools.
+The new site has been live for a few months now, and despite thinking I had the 404 issues pretty covered, I logged into the Crawl Errors tool in Google Webmaster Tools.

 I thought I had it under control.
 Clearly not.
 But Google makes it easier than ever to fix.
 Click the Not Found button, and take a look at the list of 404’s it gives you.

-Ideally you can clean these up with a couple sweeping server redirects.
-In my case I simply forgot to remove an old XML sitemap.
+Ideally, you can clean these up with a couple of sweeping server redirects.
+In my case, I simply forgot to remove an old XML sitemap.
 But the beautiful thing is that each resulting page can be clicked for more information: